ianmcook/ExecNode-presentation-2021/PRESENTATION.md

 1. receive batches from inputs and process them
   - unless it's a source
+  - might be stateful or stateless, responsible for its own sync
 2. emit batches to outputs
   - unless it's a sink